You are a brand new startup. No cash flows in at the moment. What are you trying to do? Survive.

 It took us 8 months with two engineers to build our first version of the solution.
 Not bad.

 Multiply this by 3 months, it gives you a total of 22.500€ spent.
 But, you forgot that those engineers are not working on the business product anymore.

 Those engineers are not working on features which could reduce the churn rate, or improve customer conversion rate.
 Your revenues are steady.

-That means you spent 22.500€ + 25.000€ = 47.500€ to avoid buying a product which costs only 249€ per month = 3000€ per year.
-Congratulations, you have just lost 44.500€ by trying to avoid spending 249€ per month.
+That means you spent 22.500€ + 25.000€ = 47.500€ to avoid buying a product which costs only 99€ per month = 1188€ per year.

 A word on Open-source technologies

 Using proprietary technologies when there are open-source alternatives is usually a bad choice.

 Other times, it’s because they think they can build better things than the people specialized in those domains.